dinoDanic/diny/README.md

 scoop update diny
 ```

-## Why I’m building diny
+## Why diny exists

-I never liked using AI.
-I’m not a vibe coder, for me it kills the fun of programming.
-Still, everyone seems to use it and even judge others for not doing the same, while many couldn’t write a line of code without it.
+I'm terrible at commit messages.
+I type fast, make mistakes, and my history ends up full of gems like "fix stuff" and "ui thing."
+Not great when you need to remember what you actually did.

-What I really struggle with are commit messages.
-I type fast, make typos, and usually leave junk like “ui update.”
-At the end of the day I want to log what I did for each client or project, but my commits are useless.
-I end up digging through git diffs just to remember what I worked on.
-With a memory like a goldfish, that’s exhausting.
+I built **diny** because I wanted my commits to be useful without thinking about them.
+It reads your changes, writes a decent message, and has a timeline feature that summarizes your day.
+Super handy for client updates or just remembering what you worked on when your brain already moved on.

-That’s why I built **diny**.
-It helps me write proper commit messages and has a **timeline** feature that pulls all commits for a day into a short summary.
-Perfect for updating clients, filling in my time tracker, or catching up if I missed a few days.
-For this kind of job AI actually makes sense — not to code for me, just to handle the boring parts I’d never do well myself.
+It's AI doing what it's actually good at—handling the repetitive stuff I'd rather not think about.

 ## TODO